dendroenydris/entity-resolution-pipeline/README.md

 Continuing from the previous section, we employ various data-cleaning techniques.
 This step converts all characters to lowercase, ensures uniformity, and eliminates special characters, retaining only alphanumeric characters, spaces, and commas.
-This process standardizes and cleans the textual data for easier comparison and analysis.
+This process standardizes and cleans the textual data for easier comparisonmand analysis.

 > The code for this part is available in the file named `preparing.py` under
 > the function called `prepare_data`.